strategineer/personal-website/content/books/2024-07-25/index.md

 **Minor spoilers to follow**

-I blasted my way through this novel, I would be lying if I didn't mention that it pulled me in with compelling mysteries and fantastic mind bending depictions of a character who's consciousness is expanding at a rate she can't control.
+I blasted my way through this novel, I would be lying if I didn't mention that it pulled me in with compelling mysteries and fantastic mind bending depictions of a character who's mind is bending in ways it shouldn't.

 {{< quote 289 >}}
 She detonated herself like a grenade, ran all over in a stream, and enveloped the entire auditorium in a thin fog.
 A split second, and the fog thickened and charged at [...], storming into his nostrils, pouring into his throat, catching the foreign breath.